-✓ Implemented • Proposed/Public Announcement x Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite ✓ Implemented October 29, 2019 Effective January 1, 2019, non-resident taxpayers selling B2C e-services and registered for VAT purposes will be required to issue government compliant e-invoices.
+• Implemented • Proposed/Public Announcement × Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite V Implemented October 29, 2019 Effective January 1, 2019, non-resident taxpayers selling B2C e-services and registered for VAT purposes will be required to issue government compliant e-invoices.
 On July 16, 2018, the MOF released a tax ruling stating that while foreign e-service suppliers are required to issue e-GUI starting from January 1, 2019, relevant penalties for failing to issue e-GUI will not apply for the first year.
 Effectively, this provides a one year grace period to foreign e-services suppliers on the issuance of e-GUI.
-N/A 95 Tanzania ✓ Implemented July 1, 2014 Effective July 1, 2015, Tanzania requires non-resident vendors of digital services to consumers in Tanzania to register for and collect VAT.
-Yes 96 Thailand • Proposed January 20, 2020 A third draft of the proposed e-commerce legislation has been released.
-It focuses on bringing e-commerce transactions involving persons that are not registered for VAT within the scope of the VAT rules in Thailand.
-The new rules are expected to be introduced in 2020.
-Yes 97 Turkey ✓ Implemented April 15, 2018 Effective January 1, 2018, Turkey requires non-resident vendors of digital services to consumers in Turkey to register for and collect VAT.
-Yes 98 Uganda ✓ Implemented October 24, 2019 On October 24, 2019, the Uganda Revenue Authority issued a public notice requiring non-resident vendors of digital services to consumers in Uganda to register for and collect VAT effective July 1, 2018.
-Yes 99 Ukraine • Proposed February 7, 2020 Ukraine's parliament recently accepted for consideration draft law which would require non-residents providing digital services to Ukrainian consumers to register for and collect VAT effective January 1, 2021 if their taxable sales exceed UAH 1 million per year.
-Yes 100
+N/A 101 Tanzania $\checkmark$ Implemented July 1, 2014 Effective July 1, 2015, Tanzania requires non-resident vendors of digital services to consumers in Tanzania to register for and collect VAT.
+Yes 102 Thailand • Proposed June 10, 2020 On June 9, 2020, the Thai government approved a draft VAT bill, which, if approved by the parliament, would impose VAT on digital services provided by foreign operators to consumers in Thailand.
+Yes 103 Turkey $\checkmark$ Implemented April 15, 2018 Effective January 1, 2018, Turkey requires non-resident vendors of digital services to consumers in Turkey to register for and collect VAT.
+Yes 104 Uganda √ Implemented October 24, 2019 On October 24, 2019, the Uganda Revenue Authority issued a public notice requiring non-resident vendors of digital services to consumers in Uganda to register for and collect VAT effective July 1, 2018.
+Yes 105 Ukraine • Proposed February 7, 2020 Ukraine's parliament recently accepted for consideration draft law which would require non-residents providing digital services to Ukrainian consumers to register for and collect VAT effective January 1, 2021 if their taxable sales exceed UAH 1 million per year.
+Yes 106

-✓ Implemented • Proposed/Public Announcement x Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite United Arab Emirates ✓ Implemented December 1, 2017 Effective January 1, 2018, the UAE require non-resident vendors of digital services to consumers in the UAE to register for and collect VAT.
-Yes 101 √ Implemented March 13, 2018 Effective March 15, 2018, for operators of a platform that knew or "ought to have known" that a non-UK seller was not accounting for VAT, and does not act, HMRC will have the power to treat both the seller and the operator as jointly and severally liable for any under declaration of VAT.
-No 102 √ Implemented December 18, 2018 In case of Brexit, non-resident suppliers of low value consignments will be required to register for and collect VAT on B2C supplies of goods.
+~ Implemented • Proposed/Public Announcement x Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite United Arab Emirates $\checkmark$ Implemented December 1, 2017 Effective January 1, 2018, the UAE require non-resident vendors of digital services to consumers in the UAE to register for and collect VAT.
+Yes 107 ~ Implemented March 13, 2018 Effective March 15, 2018, for operators of a platform that knew or "ought to have known" that a non-UK seller was not accounting for VAT, and does not act, HMRC will have the power to treat both the seller and the operator as jointly and severally liable for any under declaration of VAT.
+No 108 ~ Implemented December 18, 2018 In case of Brexit, non-resident suppliers of low value consignments will be required to register for and collect VAT on B2C supplies of goods.
 Alternatively, the postal operator can be asked to act as VAT collecting agent.
-Yes 103 United Kingdom • Public Announcement October 9, 2019 HMRC announced that in case of Brexit, non-resident vendors of digital services will no longer be subject to the EU-wide simplified Mini One-Stop Shop (MOSS) mechanism.
+Yes 109 United Kingdom • Public Announcement October 9, 2019 HMRC announced that in case of Brexit, non-resident vendors of digital services will no longer be subject to the EU-wide simplified Mini One-Stop Shop (MOSS) mechanism.
 As a consequence, non-resident businesses selling digital services to consumers in the UK will be required to register for UK VAT separately, even if they are already registered for MOSS in the UK.
 Non-EU businesses that have registered under MOSS in the UK for their EU digital services will also be required to register for MOSS in another EU Member State in case of Brexit.
-Yes 104 • Proposed March 11, 2020 Effective December 1, 2020, VAT on digital publications will be zero-rated N/A 105
+Yes 110 • Proposed March 11, 2020 Effective December 1, 2020, VAT on digital publications will be zero-rated N/A 111